MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-office-365-directory-synchronization-dirsync-in-microsoft-azure.md

 After deployment, you must also assign locations and licenses for the new user accounts in Office 365.

 > [!TIP]
-> The [Directory Synchronization Server in Azure Deployment Kit](https://gallery.technet.microsoft.com/DirSync-Server-in-Azure-32cb2ded) contains all of the Azure PowerShell blocks to build out this solution, the diagrams in Microsoft PowerPoint and Visio format, and a Microsoft Excel configuration workbook that generates Azure PowerShell command blocks customized for your settings.
+> The [Directory Synchronization Server in Azure Deployment Kit](https://gallery.technet.microsoft.com/DirSync-Server-in-Azure-32cb2ded) has all of the Azure PowerShell blocks to build out this solution, the diagrams in Microsoft PowerPoint and Visio format, and a Microsoft Excel configuration workbook that generates Azure PowerShell command blocks customized for your settings.

 ### Phase 1: Create and configure the Azure virtual network